aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 ### DynamoDB Global Table

 [DynamoDB Global Table](https://aws.amazon.com/dynamodb/global-tables/) lets you provision a table that could be replicated across different regions.
+It could also be deployed to just one region and would cost the same as a single DynamoDB table.

 #### Partition Key